BastelPichi/MineCryptoOnWifiRouter/README.md

 3. type: "opkg update", "opkg install python3" and "opkg coreutils-nohup" to install python and nohup.
 4. Now edit the led names in the script.
 Also change Pichi to your username.
 There comments.
 5. Now use a program like winscp to get the miner.py script onto your router.
-6. Then go back to ssh and type "nohup python3 miner.py &"
+6. Then go back to ssh and type "nohup python3 miner.py &".
+At the moment you have to start the script multiple times to get the most out of your router.
 7. Thats it!
 Your router is now mining crypto!
 Happy Mining!

 Offically tested Routers: